TutorialsLast Updated Aug 26, 20248 min read

-Security is a never-ending battle on the web.
-You can have a server up in just a few minutes, and the next minute, someone is already trying to hack into it.
-These attacks could be automated using malicious bots or launched manually.
-Websites can be targeted by a malicious user trying to compromise your web presence or data.
-Cross-site scripting (XSS) is just one type of attack your site may be vulnerable to.
+Security is a never-ending battle for web developers.
+You can have a server online in just a few minutes, and in the next minute, someone is already trying to hack into it.

 Prerequisites